WHY FEELING IS FREEDOM

 To be fully engaged in life means risking heartbreak, disappointment, failure, betrayal, and humiliation.
 If you refuse to expose yourself to these feelings you deny the fullness of life and all its possibilities.

 Life is messy and often out of control.
-Our work is to learn to tolerate what comes up inside us when we face difficulty, challenge, and disappointing.
+Our work is to learn to tolerate what comes up inside us when we face difficulty, challenge, and disappointment.
 When we let go of blame, we are no longer victims of circumstances or slaves to emotional reactivity.

 "Be With" Your Feelings.